This Fact Sheet is not relevant in your jurisdiction

 - make a case file where you can save and upload emails and documents; and

-- remember when to escalate your complaint to Ombudsman Services: Energy (the energy ombudsman).
+- remember when to escalate your complaint to the Energy Ombudsman.

 See the Useful contacts section for more information.

-If you are not happy with the outcome of your complaint after eight weeks, or if you have received a ‘deadlock’ letter giving your supplier’s final response to your complaint and you are not happy, you can escalate your complaint to the Ombudsman Services: Energy.
-If your complaint is with Scottish and Southern Energy (SSE), you can transfer your complaint to Ombudsman Services: Energy after six weeks.
-If the Ombudsman Services: Energy decides in your favour, they can require your supplier to:
+If you are not happy with the outcome of your complaint after eight weeks, or if you have received a ‘deadlock’ letter giving your supplier’s final response to your complaint and you are not happy, you can escalate your complaint to the Energy Ombudsman.
+If your complaint is with Scottish and Southern Energy (SSE), you can transfer your complaint to the Energy Ombudsman after six weeks.
+If the Energy Ombudsman decides in your favour, they can require your supplier to:

 - make an apology;